-How much do you know about employee holiday entitlement?
+How much do you know about your holiday entitlement as an employee?

 1. How to calculate holiday entitlement